Meralco Bolts

 The Meralco Bolts is a professional basketball team in the Philippine Basketball Association.
-The team began in 2010 after the Manila Electric Company (MERALCO) acquired the PBA franchise of the Sta.
+The team began in 2010 after the Manila Electric Company (MERALCO) an MVP Group subsidiary acquired the PBA franchise of the Sta.
 Lucia Realtors.
-The team is one of three PBA teams presently under the control of businessman Manuel V. Pangilinan – the other teams being the TNT Tropang 5G and the NLEX Road Warriors.

 History

-MICAA days
+Background and return to pro basketball

 The MERALCO Reddy Kilowatts was a powerhouse basketball team that played in the Manila Industrial and Commercial Athletic Association (MICAA) from 1968 to 1972.
 Operated by the MERALCO Athletic Club of the Manila Electric Company (MERALCO), they briefly joined the MICAA prior to World War II and was re-admitted in 1968.
 The team was crowned as the 1971 MICAA Open champions, beating the Crispa Redmanizers.

 The demise of the YCO–Ysmael Steel rivalry following the breakup of the Ysmael Steel team in 1968, paved the way for the MERALCO–Crispa rivalry starting in 1970.
-The rivalry came into full-bloom during the 1971 MICAA All-Filipino championship, when Reynoso and Jaworski punched referees Eriberto “Ting” Cruz and Jose “Joe” Obias for what was the duo perceived questionable calls against MERALCO.
+The rivalry came into full-bloom during the 1971 MICAA All-Filipino championship, when Reynoso and Jaworski punched referees Eriberto "Ting" Cruz and Jose "Joe" Obias for what was the duo perceived questionable calls against MERALCO.
 The incident resulted to lifetime suspensions meter against the two that were lifted eventually so that the two can join the national team in the 1973 Asian Basketball Championship.

 The team disbanded in 1972 in the wake of the declaration of Martial Law in the Philippines, wherein the Marcos government seized MERALCO from Eugenio López, Sr.

-PBA entry and the Sta.
-Lucia Realtors franchise acquisition

 The Meralco Bolts logo used from 2010 to 2025.

 In June 2010, there were reports that Meralco expressed interest in joining the PBA and intended to buy either Sta.
 Lucia's or Barako Bull's franchise after both teams unloaded most of their major players.
 After Barako Bull informed the board that they intended to stay with the league for the 2010–11 season, Sta.
 Lucia then filed a "leave of absence."
 On August 10, the PBA board finally approved the sale of the Sta.
 Lucia franchise to Meralco.
 The team would be named the Meralco Bolts.
+The team is one of three PBA teams presently under the control of businessman Manuel V. Pangilinan – the other teams being the TNT Tropang 5G and the NLEX Road Warriors.